NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/nextflow.rst

 It’s always good to have a mini test to check that everything works.

-Make a new directory and run the Nextflow test command as follows:
+These pipelines can create large temporary files and large result files, so we will do these exercises in the project folder.
+Make a new directory there and run the Nextflow test command as follows:

 .. code-block::

+    mkdir /proj/g2021025/nobackup/$USER # create personal folder in project directory cd /proj/g2021025/nobackup/$USER
-    cd ~ # go to your home directory mkdir nextflow-hello-test
+    mkdir nextflow-hello-test
     cd nextflow-hello-test
     nextflow run hello